 How can profit be higher than revenue?

-With profit, you must then look at all of the factors that have affected your company’s finances for the relevant time period.
-This can vary depending upon whether it is being measured on an annual.
+With profit, you must then look at all the factors that have affected your company’s finances for the relevant period.
+This can vary depending on whether it is being measured on an annual.

 Is revenue before or after expenses?

 Revenue is before expenses.
 You can calculate revenue by multiplying the number of units sold by the price per unit.

 You can calculate expenses by adding up all of the costs incurred by a company, such as salaries, rent, utilities, and marketing.
 So, you can calculate profit by subtracting expenses from revenue.

 Which is better, revenue or profit?

 Profit is better than revenue because it measures how much money a company has left over after paying all of its expenses.

 Revenue is simply the total amount of money a company brings in from its business activities before deducting any expenses.

 Can profit be higher than revenue?